simon-anders/htseq/doc/tour.rst

    set(['YCL058C'])

 Here, we have used the ``values_only`` option of :meth:`GenomicArray.get_steps`, as we are not interested in the intervals, only in the sets.
-We also used the **intersection_update** method Python's standard **set** class, which performs a set intersection in place.
+When we look at the first step, we make a copy of the step's (in order to not disturb the values stored in ``exons``.)
+For the following steps, we use the **intersection_update** method Python's standard **set** class, which performs a set intersection in place.
 Afterwards, we have a set with precisely one element.
 Getting this one element is a tiny bit cumbersome; to access it, one needs to write::